lorenzo-biava/starchat/README.md

 Two starchat instances if configured on the same index will respond in the same way same elasticsearch index will share the load.

+The following diagram shows an deployment with an elasticsearch cluster and 5 starchat instances.
+The first tree starchat instances have the same configuration on "index 0", the load balancer forward REST calls to on any of the instances.

 ![Image](doc/readme_images/scalability_diagram_starchat.png?raw=true)

 # Troubleshooting